 Automated monitors through telehealth cut the whole process down to less than a minute and eliminate the risk of human error.
 Readings are more consistent over time and are automatically entered into the electronic medical records, and staff is notified quickly when readings are outside of the prescribed parameters.
 In addition, wireless monitors allow nurses to collect and document readings in just two minutes.
 This gives nursing staff more time to focus on patients, and they receive more immediate interventions, reducing readmissions and improving overall patient health.

 Telemedicine provides nursing home residents with bedside access to a team of specialists and behavioural health services.
 They use state-of-the-art technologies to improve patient outcomes.
 Not only do they provide vital sign monitoring, but they also offer a dedicated clinician assigned to every facility, 24/7 care, and an on-site nurse practitioner to work with their team of trained professionals.
 Their care means conditions can be treated early, preventing rehospitalization and improving outcomes.
+It also means that the service can act as a kind of Simple Online Pharmacy, so if someone just needs some meds then this can be arranged and dealt with as necessary.

 Learn more on how telemedicine is changing the game for patient care in the infographic below: